shumarb/training/fdm/java/README.md

 # Java

 ## Overview
-For the Java curriculum, I completed these projects involving the Spring Framework:
+For the Java curriculum, I completed these projects:

 Project |
 ------- |